vrushankdhande/Hand-Detection/README.md

-# Hand-Detection
+# Hand-Detection Project

-The project contains the code of hand detection.
-The model has used a model named as hand.
-The project doesn't need any GPU to be used.
-The entire detection part is done with help of OpenCV2.
-The OpenCV2 identifies the hand and the model has 20 numbers placed at the number of positions on the hand.
-The model tells the joints of the hand.
-Then I have opened an image on the screen by using python and the images were named with numbers 0 to 6.
-By using OpenCV2 and simple prediction code.
-The predication were made between the hand numbers and image numbers.
-The hand shows the figure and cv2 by simple prediction shows the image.
+This project focuses on hand detection using the "hand" model without requiring GPU support.
+The entire detection process relies on OpenCV2.
+The model identifies the hand and provides information about the 20 hand joints.
+After opening an image using Python, the images are named from 0 to 6.
+With the help of OpenCV2 and a simple prediction code, the project makes predictions between the hand numbers and image numbers.
+The hand displays the figure, while OpenCV2 performs image predictions.